infinum/android-handbook/Using Git.md

 The `master` branch contains **only published code** at all times, and each release is **tagged** with the version number.
 The `dev` branch serves for integration of various features/fixes developed in separate branches.

-We noticed that the master branch is not used that often.
-Since we have tags on release commits having a branch that only contains published code looks like unnecessary.
-That is why for the simplicity we only keep the dev branch as main branch.
-In the dev branch we track we integrate all the feature/fixes and track releases via tags.
+We noticed that the `master` branch is not used that often.
+Since we have tags on release commits, having a branch that only contains published code seems unnecessary.
+That is why, for the simplicity, we only keep the `dev` branch as the main branch and track releases via tags.

 ## Git tagging